K. S. Manilal

 Manilal has over 198 published research papers and 15 books to his credit as author and co-author.
-He and his associates have credits to discovering over 14 species of flowering plants, varieties and combinations new to science.
-Dr. Manilal is the Founder President of the Indian Association for Angiosperm Taxonomy (IAAT).
+He and his associates have credits for discovering over 14 species of flowering plants, varieties and combinations new to science.
+Dr. Manilal was the Founder President of the Indian Association for Angiosperm Taxonomy (IAAT).

 Birth, early life and interest in Hortus Malabaricus

-Manilal was born in Cochin on 17 September 1938.
-He is one of three children born to his parents; father Advocate Kattungal A. Subramaniam (b:1914~d:1973) and mother K. K. Devaki (b:1919~d:1989).
+Manilal was born in the Kingdom of Cochin on 17 September 1938.
+He was one of three children born to his parents; father Advocate Kattungal A. Subramaniam (1914–1973) and mother K. K. Devaki (1919–1989).
 Manilal's father, K. A. Subramaniam, was besides being a practising advocate, also a writer, who authored the biography of Sahodaran Ayyapan.
 Manial's Kattungal family members are natives of North Paravur in Kerala, India.

 As a young boy, Manilal's interest in Hortus Malabaricus was inspired by his father, whose avid reading habits and enthusiasm for sociology exposed Manilal to a collection of books, and more specifically newspaper cuttings on Hortus Malabaricus during the late 1940s and 1950s.

 Manilal schooled initially at the Government Boys' High School, Kodungallur and later at the Government S.R.V.
 Boys' High School, Ernakulam.
 He enrolled for undergraduate studies in botany at the Maharaja's College, Ernakulam, following which, he secured MSc Botany and PhD Degrees from University Teaching Department, Sagar, in Madhya Pradesh.

 During his post-graduate studies, while on a study tour to the Forest Research Institute in Dehra Dun, Manilal was able to see, for the first time, a set of volumes of the original Hortus Malabaricus.
 This was set of volumes acquired by the institute's library during the days of the British Raj, when the institute was called the Imperial Forest College.
 Manilal remarks "it fired my imagination!” on seeing a Latin book in which the names of plants were also written in native Malayalam language.
 Manilal maintained his interest in the book through his studies and professional life until 1969, when he commenced serious work on the transliteration of Hortus Malabaricus.